Maria-Liakata-NLP-Group/clpsych2025/README.md

-# clpsych2025
+# About
-Scripts related to the CLPsych 2025 shared task.
+This repository contains scripts related to the CLPsych 2025 shared task.